The Garden of Gethsemane

 Although John calls the area where Gethsemane is located a garden, it was not a garden we would think have today.
 Rather than a place to grow vegetables and other foods, it was a place where the planting and harvesting of trees producing olives, pomegranates and figs took place.
 In Gethsemane there exists some olive trees that were planted roughly nine hundred years ago.

-It was in the garden of Gethsemane that Judas betrayed Jesus after the Last Supper.
-It was this illegal arrest, which occurred just after midnight on Wednesday, April 5 in 30 A.D., that led to his crucifixion later in the day.
+Judas betrayed Jesus in the garden of Gethsemane right after the disciples finished what is commonly called 'the Last Supper.'
+The arrest of Christ, which was against both Roman and Jewish law, occurred just after midnight on Wednesday, April 5 in 30 A.D.
+The arrest would soon lead to Jesus' crucifixion later in the day.

 1. After saying these things, Jesus went out with His disciples to a place beyond the winter stream of Kidron, where there was a garden . . .

 4. Jesus . . . went forward and said to them (Judas, the temple guards and religious leaders who came to arrest him), "Whom are you seeking?"
 5. They answered Him, "Jesus the Nazarean." . . .
 Therefore, if you are seeking Me, allow these to go their way"; (John 18:1, 4 - 5, 8)

 It was in Eden, the Garden of God, where man received the kiss of life.
 Man 'returned the favor' by giving Jesus (who was God in the flesh) the kiss of death in Gethsemane's garden.